Birth Control Bingo: Emergency Contraception

 • You may also be asked if you've had a pelvic exam or pap smear during the past year, and you may also be asked for a medical history.

-Once the healthcare practitioner has determined that you have a pregnancy risk, she or he will discuss with you how to obtain the ECPs and how to take them.
+Once the healthcare practitioner has determined that you have had a pregnancy risk, they will discuss with you how to obtain the ECPs and how to take them.
 They may phone a prescription to a local pharmacy, or they may give them to you in person.
 Follow the instructions carefully, and call the healthcare practitioner immediately if you have any questions.

 Check out the following links for more information about emergency contraception and for some questions and answers about EC:

 - 10 Common Myths, Misunderstandings and Big Ol' Lies About Emergency Contraception

 - I took EC one day, and then the condom broke the next.
 Am I at risk?